RadioFreeAsia/rfa.kaltura2/README.rst

 Support
 -------

 If you are having issues, please let us know through the plone community forums.
+Tag @flipmcf

 License
 -------

-The project is licensed under the GPLv2.
+The project is licensed under the GPLv2.  copyright both Radio Free Asia and Michael McFadden (flipmcf)